From real-time calibrations to smart HV tuning for FAIR: Introduction

 \section{Introduction}

-Future FAIR experiments such as CBM~\cite{CBM_description} and PANDA~\cite{PANDA_status_2020} will operate at interaction rates several orders of magnitude above present facilities at GSI, such as HADES~\cite{hadesDetector}, requiring high level triggering and online event reconstruction to keep data volumes manageable~\cite{CBM_rates}.
+Future FAIR experiments such as the Compressed Baryonic Matter (CBM~\cite{CBM_description}) and anti-Proton ANnihilation at DArmstadt (PANDA~\cite{PANDA_status_2020}) experiments will operate at interaction rates 2-3 orders of magnitude above present facilities at GSI, such as HADES~\cite{hadesDetector}, requiring high level triggering and online event reconstruction to keep data volumes manageable~\cite{CBM_rates}.
 Calibrations will also have to be performed during data taking.
 For tracking detectors, frequent calibrations are especially needed to maintain tracking and particle-identification performance.
 Since traditional procedures for almost any calibration rely on full tracks reconstruction, they are computationally too demanding for real-time operation~\cite{Alice_challenges}.

 An alternative is to exploit environmental and operational parameters, such as pressure, gas composition, or high voltage, to predict detector's performance, i.e. calibration constants, without processing physics events.
-Following this concept, we developed a neural-network-based prediction tool using data from the HADES experiment.
+Following this concept, we developed a neural-network-based prediction tool, trained using data from the HADES experiment.
 While HADES does not use online reconstruction, its gaseous Multiwire Drift Chambers (MDCs) provide an excellent test case, as their gain strongly depends on environmental conditions and requires continuous monitoring with parameters measured and stored.

 The setup of the detector and the neural network training procedure were described in our previous report~\cite{Kladov:2025cul}.
-In this work, we discuss testing the network with different beam times and cosmic data, comparing several architectures, and exploring the possibility of smart high-voltage (HV) tuning enabled by the trained model.
+In short, the network takes as input a three-dimensional tensor: the vectors of features for the previous 5-10 time periods and for each of the 24 MDC chambers.
+It handles the time-spatial correlations by utilizing a graph-convolution LSTM block~\cite{gconvlstm,chebConv} in the architecture, and relies on the fully connected layers to learn the main dependencies on the input parameters.
+The output of the network is a two-dimensional time-spatial tensor, which is compared to the reference offline calibration values during training.
+In this work, we discuss testing the network with different beam times and cosmic data, comparing several architectures, and exploring the possibility of autonomous real-time tuning of the high-voltage (HV), enabled by the trained model.
 For this purpose, several upgrades were introduced.